 - To connect your wireless printer to a wireless router using WPS, start WPS button mode on your printer.

-- For instructions on how to start WPS on your printer, see your printer manual.
+- For instructions on how to start WPS on your printer,

 - In 2 minutes, press the WPS button on your router.